Reliable Online Resources

 - Use contraceptives to prevent STIs and potential unplanned pregnancy

-- Use a dental dam or flavoured condom when performing oral sex to prevent the spread of STI’s (such as herpes/ HSV)
+- Use a dental dam or condom when performing oral sex to prevent the spread of STIs (such as herpes/ HSV)

-- Talk to your doctor about being vaccinated against HPV by receiving the Gardasil immunization (also offered at the Trent Wellness Centre)
+- Talk to your doctor about being vaccinated against HPV by receiving the Gardasil immunization.
+Make an appointment at Health Services to get a prescription for Gardasil.

-- Use condoms to prevent the spread of STIs
+- Use condoms and dental dams to prevent the spread of STIs

 - Use condoms to prevent unwanted pregnancy